middlebury/college-handbook/content/ii-ug-college-policies/employee/employment/basic-info.md

 ---
-slug: "/pages/ii-ug-college-policies/employee/employment/basic-info"
+slug: /pages/ii-ug-college-policies/employee/employment/basic-info
-date: "2021-05-01"
+date: 2021-05-01
-title: "2.3 Basic Information about Employment at Middlebury College"
+title: 2.3 Basic Information about Employment at Middlebury College
 ---
 **Hiring**

 Human Resources confirms by letter all appointments as well as all promotions, job transfers, and changes in employee status.
 Before being placed on the payroll, new employees must complete the necessary federal forms at the Human Resources office.